alanrubin/flutter-interview-project/README.md

 - Adding a spinner when information is loading
 - Deal with errors coming from the backend (because eventually it will happen!)
 - Make sure components/page boundaries are clear
 - Create model objects for the API data retrieved to avoid working with dynamic (serialisation/deserialisation?).
 Try to use a library to generate the code for the endpoints (OpenApi?
-Freezed?)
+Freezed?
+Retrofit?)
 - Some sort of Unit Test
 - Some sort of Integration Test
 - Use a routing library available at pub.dev (auto_route? beamer?)